aido/AidoATP/README.md

-Isis ATP
+Aido ATP
 ========

-Isis Advanced Trading Platform courtesy of the Open Payment Alliance.
+Aido Advanced Trading Platform

-forked from openpay/OpenPay
+Aido ATP is forked from IsisATP courtesy of the Open Payment Alliance.

-What is Isis ATP?
+What is Aido ATP?
 ================

-Isis ATP is an automated trading platform primarily used for trading bitcoins (BTC) on various bitcoin exchanges.
+Aido ATP is an automated trading platform primarily used for trading bitcoins (BTC) on various bitcoin exchanges.

 How does it work?
 =================

-On startup Isis ATP goes into a learning mode for a configurable amount of time where it collects market data to be used by the trading algorithms.
+On startup Aido ATP goes into a learning mode for a configurable amount of time where it collects market data to be used by the trading algorithms.
 After the learning period is over every time a new tick is received the trading algorithms make a decision on whether it is favourable to trade at that time.
 The trading algorithms currently implemented are:

 Arbitrage algorithm
 -------------------